 Lactose intolerance can be genetic or have a secondary cause, such as:

 Lactose intolerance presents on a spectrum, with some people tolerating dairy products better than others.
-Research indicates that some people could consume up to 12 grams of lactose with no significant symptoms.
+Research indicates that some people could consume up to

 - Asian American